-- 2.15 In March 2016, the DCLG published Draft guidance on the periodical review of housing needs: Caravans and Houseboats.
-The draft Guidance relates to Clause 115 of the Housing and Planning Bill, which has become Section 124 of the Housing and Planning Act 2016 (passed in May 2016). - 2.16 The draft Guidance explains how Government wants local housing authorities to interpret changes to accommodation needs assessments (as required by Section 8 of the Housing Act 1985), specifically in relation to caravans and houseboats. - 2.17 In the carrying out of accommodation needs assessments, the draft Guidance stresses the importance of close engagement with the community.
-The use of existing data along with conducting a specialist survey is recommended.
+- 2.16 The draft Guidance explains how Government wants local housing authorities to interpret changes to accommodation needs assessments (as required by Section 8 of the Housing Act 1985), specifically in relation to caravans and houseboats. - 2.17 In the carrying out of accommodation needs assessments, the draft Guidance stresses the importance of close engagement with the community.
+The use of existing data along with conducting a specialist survey is recommended. - 2.18 The draft guidance has been taken into account in the planning, preparation and undertaking of this GTAA Update for Greater Manchester.